-Results 1–10 of 16 for "Psychology Topic"X related to "Moving Repeatedly in Childhood..."
-Refine Your Search Refine Your Search TopicTeens (3)Therapy (3)Disability (2)Emotional health (2)Stress (2) 16 more... [+] Violence (2)Autism (1)Bullying (1)Children (1)Death & dying (1)Eating disorders (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Obesity (1)Parenting (1)Personality (1)Sleep (1)Socioeconomic status (1)Testing issues (1)Trauma (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
-The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 2.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 3.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
-While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 4.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 5.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 6.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 7.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
-Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 8.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
-Psychology Topic 9.Socioeconomic StatusSocioeconomic status is commonly conceptualized as the social standing or class of an individual or group.Psychology Topic 10.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
-Reactions such as shock and denial are typical.
-Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Psychology Topic"X related to "Moving Repeatedly in Childhood..."
+Results 1–10 of 21 for "Psychology Topic"X related to "Moving Repeatedly in Childhood..."
+Refine Your Search Refine Your Search TopicStress (3)Teens (3)Therapy (3)Violence (3)Disability (2) 19 more... [+] Emotional health (2)Sleep (2)Socioeconomic status (2)Addictions (1)Autism (1)Bullying (1)Children (1)Death & dying (1)Eating disorders (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Obesity (1)Parenting (1)Personality (1)Testing issues (1)Trauma (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 21 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
+The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 2.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 3.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 4.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
+While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 5.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 6.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 7.Socioeconomic StatusSocioeconomic status is commonly conceptualized as the social standing or class of an individual or group.Psychology Topic 8.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 9.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
+Psychology Topic 10.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
+Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Psychology Topic"X related to "Moving Repeatedly in Childhood..."